 Conclusion

 Protein modification and packaging are essential processes that ensure proteins function correctly and are delivered to their appropriate destinations.
-The endoplasmic reticulum and Golgi apparatus are the major sites of these processes, but other cellular compartments also contribute.
+And the endoplasmic reticulum and Golgi apparatus are the major sites of these processes, but other cellular compartments also contribute.
 Understanding these processes is crucial for understanding cell biology and developing new therapies for disease.

 How do you think advancements in imaging technology will further enhance our understanding of these processes?
 What potential therapeutic applications do you foresee arising from this knowledge?